 regardless of the type of IRB approval.
 Review the

 WVU OHRP provides training materials and offers group and one-on-one customized training

 About page for more information.

-QIP measures and improves human research protection effectiveness, quality,
+The Quality Improvement Program (QIP) measures and improves human research protection

 Administrative Reviews are documentation reviews completed by WVU OHRP staff.
 The